Vestry: Select vestry

-Whilst the vestry was a general meeting of all inhabitant rate-paying householders in a parish, in the 17th century the huge growth of population in some parishes, mostly urban, made it increasingly difficult to convene and conduct meetings.
+While the vestry was a general meeting of all inhabitant rate-paying householders in a parish, in the 17th century the huge growth of population in some parishes, mostly urban, made it increasingly difficult to convene and conduct meetings.
 Consequently, in some of these a new body, the select vestry, was created.
 This was an administrative committee of selected parishioners whose members generally had a property qualification and who were recruited largely by co-option.
 This took responsibility from the community at large and improved efficiency, but over time tended to lead to governance by a self-perpetuating elite.
 This committee was also known as the close vestry, whilst the term open vestry was used for the meeting of all ratepayers.

-By the late 17th century, the existence of a number of autocratic and corrupt select vestries had become a national scandal, and several bills were introduced to parliament in the 1690s, but none became acts.
+By the late 17th century, a number of autocratic and corrupt select vestries had become a national scandal, and several bills were introduced to parliament in the 1690s, but none became acts.
 There was continual agitation for reform, and in 1698 to keep the debate alive the House of Lords insisted that a bill to reform the select vestries, the Select Vestries Bill, would always be the first item of business of the Lords in a new parliament until a reform bill was passed.
-The First Reading of the bill was made annually, but every year it never got any further.
+The First Reading of the bill was made annually, but it never got any further every year.
 This continues to this day as an archaic custom in the Lords to assert the independence from the Crown, even though the select vestries have long been abolished.

 Decline

-A major responsibility of the vestry had been the administration of the Poor Law, but the widespread unemployment following the Napoleonic Wars overwhelmed the vestries, and under the Poor Law Amendment Act 1834 this duty was transferred to elected boards of guardians for single parishes or to poor law unions for larger areas.
+A major responsibility of the vestry had been the administration of the Poor Law.
+Still, the widespread unemployment following the Napoleonic Wars overwhelmed the vestries, and under the Poor Law Amendment Act 1834 this duty was transferred to elected boards of guardians for single parishes or to poor law unions for larger areas.
 These new bodies now received the poor law levy and administered the system.
 This legislation removed a large portion of the income of the vestry and a significant part of its duties.

-The vestries escaped the Municipal Corporations Act 1835, which brought more democratic and open processes to municipal bodies, but there was gradual movement to separate the vestry's ecclesiastical and secular duties.
-The Vestries Act 1850 prevented the holding of meeting in churches, and in London, vestries were incorporated under the Metropolis Management Act 1855 to create properly regulated civil bodies for London parishes, but they did not have any ecclesiastical duties.
+The vestries escaped the Municipal Corporations Act 1835, which brought more democratic and open processes to municipal bodies.
+Still, there was a gradual movement to separate the vestry's ecclesiastical and secular duties.
+The Vestries Act 1850 prevented the holding of meetings in churches, and in London, vestries were incorporated under the Metropolis Management Act 1855 to create properly regulated civil bodies for London parishes.
+Still, they did not have any ecclesiastical duties.